 The UK Research and Innovation (UKRI) Biotechnology and Biological Sciences Research Council (BBSRC) SAPs play a key role in helping to shape our research and innovation portfolios and consist of experts and stakeholders from across the biosciences research base, private sector businesses, learned societies, and wider society.

-There are five SAPs, aligning with the UKRI-BBSRC Forward Look for UK Bioscience.
+There are five SAPs, aligning with the BBSRC Forward Look for UK Bioscience.

 Three address the strategic challenge areas of:

 - Bioscience for Advanced Materials and Clean Growth

 - Bioscience for an Integrated Understanding of Health.

 The remaining two address the cross-cutting themes of:

 Each of the above panels meet twice per year and are made up of six to eight core members, supplemented when required with additional subject matter experts, according to business need.
 Core panel members are expected to be able to commit five to six days each year to activities related to the strategy panel including panel meetings and meeting preparation, and up to another five to six days each year for involvement in other activities, such as reviews, or time-limited Task and Finish Groups.

 Panel members are appointed from a pool of applicants based on the following criteria:

 - understanding of research, training and innovation within the Panel remit